PCB Applications in the Aerospace, Defense and Medical Markets

-The military requires cutting edge and the most sophisticated technology, so high-functioning and advanced PCBs are used in Defense and Military applications.
+The military requires cutting-edge and the most sophisticated technology, so high-functioning and advanced PCBs are used in Defense and Military applications.
 Military-grade PCBs are the most reliable, durable, accurate, efficient, and toughest PCBs and are held to a high standard than other PCBs for their key role in national security.
-They are required to withstand the harshest of the conditions and that is why materials like copper and aluminum are used for military-grade PCBs.
+They are required to withstand the harshest of conditions and that is why materials like copper and aluminum are used for military-grade PCBs.

 The applications of military PCBs are: